Australian operator offers a 3.81-for-1 share offer, providing flexibility in short-term cash liquidity to shareholders.

 - Betr sets a 3.81-for-1 share swap, which gives a value of $1.22 for every PointsBet share.

-- The offer brings a selective buyback choice that is limited to $80 million, though it can go higher to $200 million in certain cases.
+- The offer includes a selective buyback option, limited to $80 million, although it can be increased to $200 million in certain cases.

 - If concluded, the deal aims at large synergies and a stronger market position.